AlissonSteffens/AlissonSteffens/README.md

 ### Hi there 👋

-I'm Alisson.
-I'm graduated in Computer Science, with an emphasis on computer systems and games.
-I like to create programs that help people automating their daily tasks.
-In my free time, I usually watch movies, play video games (especially cooperatives) and read comics.
+Graduated in Computer Science (Univali), with emphasis on education, computer systems and games.
+Master of Computer Applications with an emphasis on Artificial Intelligence and Game Analytics.
+I like to program 😁, in my free time I usually watch movies, play video games (especially cooperatives) and read.

 👓 I’m currently finishing my master degree on [lia](https://github.com/lia-univali)